GChristensen/posts/_posts/2019-10-14-eight-years-of-clojure-and-google-app-engine.md

 To perform some time-demanding work you need to redirect requests to the backend instances.
-The good news are that you can deploy the same code as you use at your frontend to the backend instances (for example, through queues with a backend target).
+The good news are that you can deploy the same code as you use at your frontend to the backend servies (for example, through queues with a backend target).
 To accomplish this, before deployment comment out the configuration of the default service (which is shown above) and add the following section to your `appengine-web.xml`: